ksch-workflows/ksch-workflows/README.md

 ./gradlew clean bootRun
 ```

-Then it is accessible in the browser under the URL http://localhost:8080 (login: user/pwd).
+Then it is accessible in the browser under the URL http://localhost:8080 (login: user / pwd).

+The database can be inspected under this URL: http://localhost:8080/h2-console (login: sa / <empty password>).

 ### Run mutation tests